9. Workflow: Packages and Environments#

 Tip

 Use Visual Studio Code to open a terminal window by clicking Terminal -> New Terminal on the list of commands at the very top of the window.
-If you have installed the Anaconda distribution of Python, your terminal should look something like this as your ‘command prompt’:
+If you have installed uv on your computer, your terminal should look something like this as your ‘command prompt’:

-on Mac, and the same but with ‘%’ replaced by ‘$’ on linux, and (using the Anaconda Prompt)
+on Mac, and the same but with ‘%’ replaced by ‘$’ on linux, and (using Powershell)

 For now, to at least try out the command line, let’s use something that works across all three of the major operating systems.
-Type python
+Type uv run python

 on the command prompt that came up in your new terminal window.
 You should see information about your installation of Python appear, including the version, followed by a Python prompt that looks like >>>